Omena0/PyJavaBridge/docs/src/internals/bridge.md

 The Python-side reader thread is a daemon thread that blocks on stdin in a loop:

 1. Read 4-byte header → decode payload length
-2. Read N bytes of JSON payload → parse
+2. Read N bytes of payload → deserialize (msgpack or JSON, matching negotiated format)
 3. **Sync responses** (`return`/`error` matching a `_pending_sync` ID) → set `threading.Event` directly on the reader thread (fast path, no event loop involvement)
 4. **Async responses** → dispatch to event loop via `call_soon_threadsafe()`
 5. On disconnect → wake all pending waiters with `BridgeError("Connection lost")`